1510 influenza pandemic: France

 It quickly spread to France's southern port cities first, then westward from the Alps to Paris.

 Arriving aboard infected sailors from Sicily, influenza struck the Kingdom of France through the ports of Marseille and Nice and spread through the international crowds of the shipyards.
 Merchants, pilgrims, and other travelers from the south and east spread the virus throughout the western Mediterranean in July.
 It was referred to as "cephalie catarrhal" among French physicians, but more commonly just called coqueluche.
-Historian François Eudes de Mézeray traced the etymology of "coqueluche" to an outbreak 1410s during which sufferers wore hoods resembling coqueluchons, a kind of monk's cowl.
+Historian François Eudes de Mézeray traced the etymology of "coqueluche" to an outbreak during the 1410s during which sufferers wore hoods resembling coqueluchons, a kind of monk's cowl.
 French surgeon Ambroise Paré described the outbreak as having been a "rheumatic affliction of the head...with constriction of the heart and lungs."
 By August it had appeared in Tours and after it had propagated itself throughout France over summer, sickening the entire country by September.
 French poet and historian Jean Bouchet, employed by King Louis XII's Royal Court, wrote that the epidemic "appeared in the entire Kingdom of France, as much in the towns as in the countryside."

 Coqueluche filled up the hospitals in France.
 King Louis XII's National Assembly of Bishops, Prelates, and university professors scheduled for September 1510 was delayed because of the intensity of the flu in Paris.
 Jean Fernel (aka Fernelius), physician to Henry III of France, compares the 1557 influenza to the 1510 epidemic which attacked everyone with fever, a heaviness in their head, and profound coughing.
 Up to 1000 Parisians per day were dying at the height of the "1510 peste."
 Mézeray mentions that it disrupted judicial proceedings and colleges, and that the 1510 flu was more widespread and deadly in France than in other countries.

 François Eudes de Mézeray had access to original documents describing the influenza of 1510.

 Cardinal Georges d'Amboise, a close friend and advisor to the King of France, is sometimes believed to have died of influenza since his health sharply declined after arriving in Lyons in May 1510.
 The cardinal, also known as Monseigneur le Ledat, made his final testimony and recited Sacraments around 22 May before he died on the 25th.
 His sudden decline in health and flu's arrival in Europe around early summer have created uncertainty as to whether he died of gout or influenza, but "coqueluche" is not mentioned in French royal correspondence that year until August.